Open-EO/openeo-python-client/docs/auth.rst

 The downside is of the Client Credentials flow is that it can be challenging or even impossible with a given OpenID Connect provider, to set up a client that supports this.
-Also, your openEO backend might not allow it, because technically you are authenticating a *client*, and not a *user*.
+Also, your openEO back-end might not allow it, because technically you are authenticating a *client*, and not a *user*.